awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-create-flow-definition.md

    1. If you are using the custom task type:

       1. In the **Worker task template** section, choose your template from the list\.
-All of the templates that you have created in the Amazon SageMaker console appear in this list\.
+All of the templates that you have created in the SageMaker console appear in this list\.
 To learn how to create a template for custom task types, see [Create and Manage Worker Task Templates](a2i-instructions-overview.md)\.

 1. \(Optional\) Preview your worker template: